WilliamMartini/WASM/benchmarks/c/README.md

 ### Observations
 ![chart](/benchmarks/c/charts/Bubble_Sort_all.png)
 ![chart](/benchmarks/c/charts/Bubble_Sort_focus.png)
-Wasmtime was slower than all other toolchain and even than native C. Wasmer and Lucet performed significantly faster than native C. Wasmer was faster when using smaller arrays but Lucet gained speed when increasing the length of the array.
+Wasmtime was slower than all other toolchain and even than native C with the exception of the smallest array.
+Wasmer and Lucet performed significantly faster than native C. Wasmer was faster when using smaller arrays but Lucet gained speed when increasing the length of the array.
 For the longest tested array, Lucet was half a minute faster than Wasmer.
 The startup time can't be the reason for this behavior because only the execution time of the function was measured and not the whole program.

 ------
 ## Multiplication of Square Matrices